Billy Showell BA SBA

 With a passion for fashion, plants and family, I have been working with new vigour.
 Home is a meaningful part of my work life; I have worked hard to inspire my sons to be creatives, as I was supported this way by my dear parents and husband.
 With significant changes in my life, I began to assess what identifies my character and what influences my choices.

 My art career began in fashion, but my career path veered towards painting, later developing the idea of knitting together botanical painting and inspirations from the dressmakers cupboard.
-I collect objects that intrigue me to incorporate them into my designs to create stories through my work.
+I collect objects that inspire past memories, I then incorporate them into my designs to create stories through stages of my work.
 I have taken these same themes into my paintings; the collection began with a plethora of botanical shoe-inspired compositions and then morphed into a story of the Dressmaker.

 The Dressmaker's Painting Collection